How far can we go with Amitsur's theorem?: Introduction

 \section{Introduction}

 Let $R$ be a noncommutative associative ring.
 In 1956, S.A.
 Amitsur proved that the Jacobson radical of the polynomial ring $R[x]$ equals $I[x]$ for some nil ideal $I$ of $R$ \cite{lam}.
 Then in 1980, S. S. Bedi and J. Ram extended Amitsur's theorem to skew polynomial rings of automorphism type \cite{bendi}.
 The question then arises as to whether Amitsur's theorem also holds for differential polynomial rings; that is, whether the Jacobson radical of $R[x; D ]$ equals $I[x; D ]$ for a nil ideal $I$ of $R$.
 In 1975, D. A. Jordan \cite{Jordan} showed that Amitsur's theorem holds for differential polynomial rings $R[x; D ]$, provided that $R$ is a Noetherian ring with an identity, and in 1983, M. Ferrero, K. Kishimoto and K. Motose \cite{ferrero} showed that in the general case the Jacobson radical of $R[x, D ]$ equals $I[x, D ]$ for an ideal $I$ of $R$ (and $I$ is nil if $R$ is commutative).
 However, it remained an open question as to whether $I$ needs to be nil.
-We will answer this question in the negative, by proving the following theorem. \begin{theorem} There is a ring $R$ which is not nil and a derivation $D $ on $R$ such that the ring $R[x; D ]$ is Jacobson radical.
-Moreover, for an arbitrary prime number $p$, $R$ can be assumed to be an $F$-algebra, where $F$ is the algebraic closure of a finite field of $p$ elements. \end{theorem}
+We will answer this question in the negative, by proving the following theorem. \begin{theorem} Let $K$ be an arbitrary subfield of the algebraic closure of a finite field.
+There is an $K$-algebra $R$ and a derivation $D$ on $R$ such that $R$ is not nil and the algebra $R[x; D ]$ is Jacobson radical.

-However, in the case when $D$ is a locally nilpotent derivation we are able to show the following. \begin{theorem} Let $F$ be a field of characteristic $p>0$, let $R$ be an $F$ algebra and $D$ be a derivation on $R$.
-If $D$ is a locally nilpotent derivation, then the Jacobson radical of the differential polynomial ring $R[x; D]$ equals $I[x]$ for some nil ideal $I$ of $R$. \end{theorem}
+In particiular there is a ring $R$ which is not nil and a derivation $D $ on $R$ such that the ring $R[x; D ]$ is Jacobson radical. \end{theorem} Let $F$ be the algebraic closure of a finite field, and let $R$ be an $F$-algebra.
+Let $K$ be a subfield (possibly finite) of the field $F$, then $R$ is also a $K$-algebra.
+Moreover, $R$ is nil as a $K$-algebra if and only if $R$ is nil as an $F$-algebra; similarly $R[x; D ]$ is Jacobson radical as a $K$-algebra if and only if $R[x; D ]$ is Jacobson radical as an $F$-algebra.
+Therefore Theorem \ref{main} also holds in the case when $K$ is a finite field.